knaw-huc/data-envelopes/help_documentation.md

 ## 2.5 Licenses and Accesses<a id='level-2-licence'></a>
 This section tells you how you can access the dataset and under which licence(s) it may be used.
 Access may be direct or via a portal application.
 A dataset can have multiple access/licence combinations.
 For example, it may be browsable via an Open Access portal, while content may be downloadable via a Restricted Access portal with a licence permitting reuse.

 A licence should not only be specified when access is restricted, but also when access is open.
 The licence determines what the user is allowed to do with the dataset.
-No license is ambiguous.
+Not filling in a licence is ambiguous.
 In the absence of a licence, users could assume they can do anything they want, or they could assume they cannot do certain things that may actually be permitted.

 The Huygens default license is given on [this page](https://www.huygens.knaw.nl/informatie/disclaimer-en-copyright/)